 The experiment was considered so controversial, in fact, that most assume that such a study could never be carried out today thanks to ethical guidelines, institutional review boards, and concern for participant welfare.
 Yet Milgram’s experiment and results have been replicated several times in recent years.

 In Milgram’s original experiments conducted during the 1960s, participants were asked to deliver electrical shocks to a “learner” whenever an incorrect answer was given.
 In reality, the learner was actually a confederate in the experiment who pretended to be shocked.

-Recently, Jerry Burger, a psychology professor at Santa Clara University, replicated Milgram’s famous study with some modifications to address the ethical concerns of study.
-The challenge, Burger explained, was to come up with a version of Milgram’s procedures that still provided useful comparisons to the original study without posing risk to the participants’ well-being.
+Recently, Jerry Burger, a psychology professor at Santa Clara University, replicated Milgram’s famous study with some modifications to address the ethical concerns of the study.
+The challenge, Burger explained, was to develop a version of Milgram’s procedures that still provided useful comparisons to the original study without posing risk to the participants’ well-being.